NaNifer/Team-Cards-in-NodeJS/README.md

 ### The challenge

 Team Profile Generator is a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.

+### Installation

+1. Create a .gitignore file and include node_modules and .DS store.
+This ensures that the node_modules directory isn't tracked or uploaded to GitHub.
+2. Use the command-line, npm install, to install Inquirer NPM.
+3. To start answering questions to create the HTML file, use the command, node app.js in the terminal.

 ### User Story